 For example, in 2008, stocks of US companies lost 37%.
 A portfolio consisting of just four asset classes (domestic stocks, foreign stocks, US government bonds, and cash), with 60% of that in stocks, lost about 18%.
 Yet many “more diversified portfolios,” also with 60% in stocks, were down more than twice as much.
 Besides all of these additional assumption errors, there was another big one – investment managers had an aversion to US government bonds.

 Of Strategists and Optimizers

 Only US government bonds do this well, and there is a vast historical data set behind their CMAs to prove it.
-Newer bond asset classes like foreign, high yield, emerging market, and inflation protected have no such reliability.
-However many portfolio strategists do not use a suitable US government bond allocation to diversify risk assets.
-This is because of perceived inflation risk or other economic forecasts.
-And neither do many mathematical models known as mean variance optimizers (MVOs).
+Newer bond asset classes like foreign, high yield, emerging market, and TIPs have no such reliability.
+However, traditional investment managers do not use US government bonds to diversify risk assets because of their perceived inflation risk, or their economic forecasts.

 “I Don’t Want My Money to Work Hard.
 I Want it to Relax.”

 Fortunately there is a proven alternative to the stress of beating the market – Moneyball.
 Billy Bean, GM of the Oakland A’s, showed the baseball world how to win the division while minimizing the cost per win.
-He replaced talent scouts with reliable data.
-For retirement plan investors, it’s about winning the future while minimizing risk, and replacing forecasters with reliable data.
+He replaced the unforced errors of talent scouts with reliable data.
+For retirement plan investors, it’s about winning the future while minimizing risk, and replacing forecasters with your own vision for the future.